-In conjunction with the Math Education Partnership Program (MEPP), talks on a wide variety of math related topics can be presented.
-A full list of talks can be found in the MEPP Catalog.
+In conjunction with K–12 programs, talks on a wide variety of math related topics can be presented.
+A full list of talks can be found in the K–12 Speakers Bureau Catalog.
 Please select two or three choices so that we can best try to meet your request.

-Several talks on cryptologic history are also available from the museum Educational Coordinator.
+Several virtual talks on cryptologic history are also available from the museum Educational Coordinator.

-- Solving the Enigma - history of the German cipher machine, Enigma, and how it was solved by the Allies (high school and adult)
+- Solving the Enigma — history of the German cipher machine, Enigma, and how it was solved by the Allies (high school through adult)